sesisenai-joao/Classroom/README.md

 Capabilities:
 - Classroom CRUD
 - Activities CRUD
-- Users (a Teacher can have lots of Classrooms and vice-versa)
+- Users (a Teacher can have lots of Classrooms and vice versa)

 Everything made in 2:45h for a practical exam here in my school!